If we collect moments rather than things, these are ours to keep. ”

 While pondering this blog post the word “change” sprang to mind.
 Change can happen gradually, rapidly or not seem to happen at all.

 Denmark Hill in Ipswich, near Brisbane has an interesting history.
-For thousands of years the Indigenous population inhabited the area and the local landscape remained relatively unchanged.
+For thousands of years Indigenous people inhabited and cared for the area and the local landscape remained relatively unchanged.

 Europeans arrived in the 1800s and within 150 years major transformations had taken place.
 Coal seams were discovered in the early 1900s at Denmark Hill and a maze of mining tunnels was constructed underneath.
 The mines operated from 1912 to 1952 after which they were sealed and closed.
 The area is now a residential suburb and conservation estate where people can exercise, picnic and experience nature.